elanatframework/Web_forms/README.md

 To use WebForms Core technology, it is enough to add the WebFormsJS library in the head section of HTML and get the WebForms class associated with the server programming language from the [WebForms class](https://github.com/elanatframework/Web_forms_classes) repository.

-> Note: In WebForms Core technology, the WebFormsJS library automatically communicates with the WebForms class on the server; therefore, you do not need to read the description of this repository.
-To use this technology, it is enough to become familiar with the classes and methods of the [WebForms class](https://github.com/elanatframework/Web_forms_classes) on the server.

 ## Options

 At the beginning of the web-forms.js file, there are WebFormsJS customization options.
 The following codes show the options of this file: